ACCREDITED BY ACBSP

 BS Economics Learning Objectives

 The objectives for these programs are measured in multiple ways, but primarily through course-embedded assignments and exam components specifically linked to these objectives.
 Measurement of these objectives began in spring of 2010 and results have been used to make improvements to the programs.
-Detailed results of these measures will be posted to this site in the near future.
+The detailed results of these measures may be viewed by following the links below.

 The learning goals and objectives for the BS Business Administration, in particular, are also measured using the ETS - Major Filed Test in Business (ETS-MFT).
 This is a nationally-implemented standardized exam that tests graduating students in multiple subject areas in business.
 Since it is used in business schools across the country we are able to compare the performance of our program and students to others nationally.
 A summary of these results is posted below.